adams-tecky/c25-wsp-study-group/README.md

 	 - [ ] Ex2: Function 1,2,3

 ## Day 2, 17 Mar 2023
- - [ ] i shall pave the way for solving Ex2:Function1 through a simple demo
+ - [ ] provide hints for solving Ex2:Function1 through a simple demo
- - [ ] we will use [swapi.dev](swapi.dev)  as example to demonstrate how to solve Ex2:Function 3
+ - [ ] use [swapi.dev](swapi.dev) as example to demonstrate how to solve Ex2:Function 3
  - [ ] Workshop - Build simple API for Collar